ImperialCollegeLondon/sharpy/docs/source/content/installation.md

 These are specified in an Anaconda environment that shall be activated prior to compiling the xbeam and UVLM libraries or running any SHARPy cases.

-1. Install the [Anaconda](https://conda.io/docs/) Python distribution
+1. If you do not have it, install the [Anaconda](https://conda.io/docs/) Python  3 distribution

 2. Make sure your Python version is at least 3.5:
     ```bash